Adult Day School

 If you have taken courses outside of TVDSB, you must contact that school board for a copy of your transcript or course summary.
 We are not permitted to contact other school boards on your behalf.

-If you do need a copy of your transcript and have been a student within the last 12 months, please email AdultDaySchool@tvdsb.ca with your full legal name, date of birth, and last course you took.
-If you were a student more than 12 months ago, please see: www.tvdsb.ca/transcripts
+If you do need a copy of your transcript and are active in this school year, please email AdultDaySchool@tvdsb.ca with your full legal name, date of birth, and a picture or scan of your photo identification.

 What courses are available?
 What about in my location?

-Please see the Course Offering section above.
+Please see the 2024-25 Courses section above.
 Format, location, and time are noted.

-You must obtain your Canadian Language Benchmark Level 7 (in all areas) to take adult high school credit courses.
-To confirm your level, if you have taken ESL through TVDSB, please email: esl@tvdsb.ca
+If you are in Adult ESL, you must obtain your Canadian Language Benchmark Level 7 (in all areas) to take adult high school credit courses.
+To confirm your level, please email: esl@tvdsb.ca You may qualify for testing through the London Cross Cultural Learning Centre (see the links section below).

 I can't do in-school courses.
-Can I do it online or only do the only part of an in-school course?
+Can I do it online or only do the only the online part of an in-school course?

 How do I know if my registration is approved?

 As soon as your course is approved, you will receive an email to the address you provided on your registration form.
-It will provide you with confirmation of the courses you are approved to take.
+It will confirm the courses you are approved to take.

 I didn't get an email after I registered, what do I do?